DrDonk/OC4VM/README.md

 # OC4VM OpenCore for VMware
-## x.
-Introduction
+## 1. Introduction
 OpenCore 4 VMware provides a set of VMware macOS templates and boot disks to allow macOS to run on ESXi, Linux and Windows.
-This system does not require patching VMware using the Unlocker, and also allows fixes to limitations which cannot be patched in VMware, for example, running Ventura on pre-Haswll CPUs without AVX2 support.
+This system does not require patching VMware using the Unlocker and also allows fixes to limitations which cannot be patched in VMware.
+For example, running Ventura on pre-Haswell CPUs without AVX2 support.
 It can also be used with VMware Fusion to fix issues such as booting to Recovery mode which is not enabled in VMware UEFI firmware.

-## x.
-Limitations
+## 2. Limitations
 The only downside of not using the unlocker is the guest OS type cannot be changed in the VMware UI.
 This should not be a problem as the OC4VM package provides template VMs for 10.15 (Catalina) through to 13 (Ventura).

-The OC4VM system cannot enable para-virtualised GPU as that reqiuores macOS specific libraries and support on a real macOS host system.

-## x.
-Running the Unlocker
+The "guestos" VMX file setting can be matched up to this table if the version of macOS needs to be changed.

+TODO:
+Insert Table Here

+## 3. Using OC4VM
-### x.y Download Release
+### 3.1 Download Release

 * Download a binary release from https://github.com/DrDonk/oc4vm/releases
 * Optionally check the sha256 checksum matches that published in the release